SPARC-FAIR-Codeathon/2025-team-D/README.md

 - Improves discoverability of data and tools through plugin-driven interfaces.

 ### 📥 Accessible
-- Allows users to interact with datasets and models through rich, intuitive plugins.
+- Allows users to interact with datasets and models through feature rich plugins.
-- Supports integration of external services and viewers without requiring portal downtime.
+- Supports integration of external services without requiring portal downtime.

 ### 🔗 Interoperable
 - Facilitates seamless integration with oSPARC and other computational platforms via APIs.